PierreKircher/Magento2_k3s/Readme.md

 for more infos on k3s: https://k3s.io/

-this setup works for 1 node or multiple nodes i personaly run this setup on gcp
+this setup should work for 1 node or multiple nodes

+the only issue right now would be the fs - which is still local so nodepinning or a distributed fs would be required

+scripts are very rough right now - i get a go cli in place as soon as the deployments are working

 rename default.env to .env.(prod/dev/test)
 and run setup (prod/dev/test)